-- Gave permission to the aircraft to land and refuel on Diego Garcia, thereby facilitating Mr Madni's rendition to Egypt. - Did not protest or object to the proposal that the aircraft to land and refuel on Diego Garcia and/or Mr Madni be subjected to rendition to Egypt. - iii) Failed to take proper steps to verify the identity of the aircraft and those on board, and in particular to note the severe mistreatment that Mr Madni had clearly suffered. - iv) Failed to take proper steps to ascertain the origin and destination of the aircraft and the purpose of its flight, in particular the rendition of Mr Madni. - v) Permitted the aircraft to depart Diego Garcia. - The position of the Commissioner and his officers is very similar to that of HM Customs and Excise in Norwich Pharmacal, save that the relevant act of facilitation involves a person rather than parallel importation of pharmaceuticals. - (3) Necessity: A Norwich Pharmacal order is normally sought to protect mere commercial interests.
+- The Secretary of State became mixed-up in and facilitated serious criminal and civil wrongdoing: - i) An officer of the Security and Intelligence Services interviewed Mr Madni during his detention in Guantanamo Bay, in circumstances when it must have been known by the Secretary of State that detainees were habitually being mistreated in an attempt to ensure their co-operation during interrogation. - ii) The Secretary of State failed to object or prevent US rendition flights from using Diego Garcia as a stopping off point. - (3) Necessity: A Norwich Pharmacal order is normally sought to protect mere commercial interests.
 Here, the order is sought to enable action against those individuals who are alleged to have committed war crimes and torture.
 The information sought is necessary for several purposes.
 Mr Madni requires the above information to identify and secure the prosecution of individual criminal wrongdoers in the British Indian Ocean Territory, the United States and potentially in the United Kingdom.
 Without the information sought, Mr Madni is unable to demonstrate that he was rendered through Diego Garcia, identify the wrongdoers concerned or evidence their criminal conduct.

-49. Mr Madni seeks disclosure of:
+43. Mr Madni seeks disclosure of: